Versions

 • unstable_ indicates that the feature is experimental and the implementation may change before the feature is stabilized.
 This is a “use at your own risk” feature.

 • v##_ indicates that the feature is stabilized and will be available in the next major release.
 For example, v10_some_feature indicates that this is a breaking change that will be formally released in ESLint v10.0.0.
-These flags are removed each major release.
+These flags are removed each major release, and further use of them throws an error.

-A feature may move from unstable to stable without a major release if it is a non-breaking change.
+A feature may move from unstable to being enabled by default without a major release if it is a non-breaking change.

 Active Flags